kazimgorgulu/pal-gds/docs/quick_layout.rst

     dc = DirectionalCoupler(name="DC", Lc=10, width=0.45, Ls=8, y_span=4, layer=0, datatype=0)

-For visualization we can export to svg by using `write_svg` function.
+For visualization, you can export to svg by using `write_svg` function.

 .. code-block:: python